Gluten Free Homestyle Beef and Noodles is thick, rich, and hearty. You would never guess this classic comfort food recipe is gluten free!

 Directions

-4. Add 6 cups beef stock, thyme, and bay leaves then turn heat up to high to bring mixture to a boil.
+• Add 6 cups beef stock, thyme, and bay leaves then turn heat up to high to bring mixture to a simmer.
 Add beef + juices back into the pot then place a lid on top and transfer to the oven.
-Cook for 2-1/2 - 3 hours or until the meat shreds easily with a fork.
+Cook for 2-1/2 – 3 hours or until the meat shreds easily with two forks.
 Transfer beef to a plate then remove thyme stems and bay leaves from the pot.

-6. Cut dough ball in half then flour a rolling pin and roll each half until very thin, sprinkling with flour and flipping/rotating the dough sheet occasionally to avoid sticking.
-Using a pizza cutter, cut dough into 2-1/2" by 1/2” strips (no need to be precise!!) then toss with extra flour to avoid sticking and place in a container and refrigerate until ready to use.
+• Cut dough ball in half then flour a rolling pin and roll each half until very thin, sprinkling with flour and flipping/rotating the dough sheet often to avoid sticking.
+Using a pizza cutter, cut dough into 2-1/2" by 1/2” strips (no need to be precise!) then toss with extra flour to avoid sticking and place in a container and refrigerate until ready to use.

-7. Turn heat under pot up to high to bring stock to a boil then sprinkle in noodles.
-Stir well to ensure none of them are sticking together then turn heat down to medium and simmer until noodles are tender, 15-20 minutes, stirring often, adding extra glugs of beef stock if necessary, and turning the heat down slightly near the end.
+• Place the cooking pot on the stovetop over high heat.
+Once simmering, sprinkle in the noodles then stir well to ensure none of them are sticking together.
+Turn heat down to medium then simmer until noodles are tender, 15-20 minutes, stirring often, adding extra beef stock if necessary, and turning the heat down slightly near the end.
 While the noodles are cooking, shred the beef then add into the pot as you shred it.
 Once noodles are done, taste then add extra salt and pepper if necessary, then scoop into bowls and serve.
 Dish will thicken as it sits.

 photo collage of gluten free beef and noodles